Essex, Connecticut: Education

 Essex, like the other two towns in the "tri-town area" (Deep River and Chester), is a member of Regional School District #4.
-Essex Elementary School is located in Centerbrook and serves students in grades Pre-K–6 (around 350 students).
-John Winthrop Junior High School, located on Warsaw St. in Deep River, serves grades 7 and 8, and Valley Regional High School, located on Kelsey Hill Rd. in Deep River, serving grades 9–12, are the secondary schools for Regional School District #4.
+Essex Elementary School is located in Centerbrook and serves students in grades Pre-K–6 and serves about 350 students.
+John Winthrop Junior High School, located in Deep River, serves grades 7 and 8, and Valley Regional High School, located on Kelsey Hill Road in Deep River, serving grades 9–12, are the secondary schools for Regional School District #4.